Collections

 The accessories collection is supported by the Solomon-Sloan Endowment Fund, which was established in 2005 to facilitate the acquisition, conservation, documentation and exhibition of accessories.

-• The footwear collection contains more than 4,000 pairs of shoes, boots and sandals.
+• The footwear collection contains close to 5,000 pairs of shoes, boots and sandals.
 It includes examples by designers such as Manolo Blahnik, Roger Vivier, Herbert Levine, and Salavatore Ferragamo.

 • The millinery collection contains more than 3,000 hats by famous milliners such as Caroline Reboux, Lilly Daché, Halston and Philip Treacy.
 There are also many examples from designers such as Christian Dior, Balenciaga and Jacques Fath.